The ultimate goal of your project is to create a playable game.

 Since you will be developing a "real" game (including promotion material, etc.), you should also act like a real game development group.
-Hence, you have to pick a (cool) name for your team, and promote it by setting up an initial website with small bios of each team member.
-For examples and details about delivery, please refer to vereisten: initial website.
+Hence, you have to pick a (cool) name for your team, and promote it by setting up a blog with a page for all the small bios of each team member.
+For details on the delivery of this, please refer to vereisten: initial blogpost.

 Select the retro game that your own game will be based on.

 Have a look at various retro games (gameplay and technology) and decide which one to use.